Binary Autoencoder for Mechanistic Interpretability of Large Language Models: Introduction

 \section{Introduction}

-Current practice for untangling atomized numerical components (\textit{features}) from \textbf{L}arge \textbf{L}anguage \textbf{M}odels (LLMs), such as \textbf{S}parse \textbf{A}uto\textbf{e}ncoder (SAE)~\citep{DBLP:journals/corr/abs-2503-05613}, with training-time regularization (e.g., $L_1$ normalization on hidden activations) to implicitly atomize features \textbf{sample-wisely}.
-However, such methodologies do not ensure \textbf{global} sparsity, often leading to frequently activated (dense) features alongside inactive (dead) features~\citep{stolfo2025antipodal, rajamanoharan2024jumping, sun2025dense}, contradicting the sparsity assumption~\citep{elhage2022toymodelsof} in mechanistic interpretability, as broad activations across samples hinder consistent and meaningful interpretation, and reduce the parameter efficiency by dead features.
+Current practice for untangling atomized numerical components (\textit{features}) from \textbf{L}arge \textbf{L}anguage \textbf{M}odels (LLMs), such as \textbf{S}parse \textbf{A}uto\textbf{e}ncoder (SAE)~\citep{shu2025survey}, applies training-time regularization (e.g., $L_1$ normalization on hidden activations) to implicitly atomize features \textbf{sample-wisely}.
+However, such methodologies do not ensure \textbf{global} sparsity, often leading to frequently activated (dense) features alongside inactive (dead) features~\citep{stolfo2025antipodal, rajamanoharan2024jumping, sun2025dense}, contradicting the sparsity assumption~\citep{elhage2022toymodelsof} of LLM hidden states, as broad activations across samples hinder consistent and meaningful interpretation, and reduce the parameter efficiency by dead features.

 Therefore, in this paper, to address this issue, we propose \textbf{B}inary \textbf{A}uto\textbf{e}ncoder (BAE), utilizing information-theoretic constraints among \textbf{minibatches} of training instances to address the aforementioned issue.
 As shown in Fig.~\ref{fig:main_fig}, we design training objectives that minimize the entropy of hidden activation from minibatches to reduce feature covariation while enforcing global sparsity to suppress frequently activated features.
 However, typical hidden activations are real vectors, whose entropies are extremely difficult to calculate~\citep{greenewald2023high} as the computation requires high-dimensional numerical integrations, which involve an exponential explosion of computational complexity.
-To this end, we round the activations to binary, and calculate entropy on such binary vectors to significantly reduce the computational complexity of the entropy objective and utilize gradient estimation~\citep{hubara2016binarized} to enable the backpropagation on such a rounding operation.
+To this end, we round the activations to binary, then calculate entropy on such binary vectors to significantly reduce the computational complexity of the entropy objective, and utilize gradient estimation~\citep{hubara2016binarized} to enable the backpropagation on such a rounding operation.